Photo by Kimberly Bojorquez

-Student housing project plans to house 1,600+ residents
+Student housing complex projected to house 1,600+ residents

 Not everyone is in favor of the Palos Verdes project, which is the proposed five-story housing complex planned to house over 1,600 residents in four buildings by the fall 2019 semester.

 Organizers from the Let Orem Vote campaign have begun a petition against the development in order to overturn Orem City Council’s decision to rezone the land’s use for the housing development located on the west side of campus, near 1000 South and 400 West.

 With a growing student population of over 37,000 students, UVU does not own dorms or student housing complexes and depends on private developers to meet student housing needs.

 “It’s not a dormitory, but it is built for students.
 It is built to rent to students.,” said Cameron Martin, UVU’s vice president of university relations.
 “We want this to happen but we also want it to go through a public process that is local.”